uoftwebloggingclub/uoftwebloggingclub.neocities.org/resources.md

 - [Neocities HTML Course](https://neocities.org/tutorial/html/1) - An intro-level HTML tutorial in the form of a cute interactive webcomic about a cat

+## Assets

+- [Tilable Backgrounds](https://bettysgraphics.neocities.org/backgrounds) - Funky backgrounds!
+Hover over them to try them out!

+- [Tiled Backgrounds](https://goblin-heart.net/sadgrl/webmastery/downloads/tiledbgs) - More BGs, this time arranged by color

 ## Search Engines

 - [Wiby.me](https://wiby.me/) - A traditional search engine that specifically only indexes 'smaller' websites

 - [Marginelia]( https://search.marginalia.nu/) - Similar to wiby but with an emphasis on serendipity over direct relevance.
 Good for finding stuff you didn't know you wanted!

-## Assets
+## Blogging Platforms

-- [Tilable Backgrounds](https://bettysgraphics.neocities.org/backgrounds) - Funky backgrounds!
-Hover over them to try them out!

-- [Tiled Backgrounds](https://goblin-heart.net/sadgrl/webmastery/downloads/tiledbgs) - More BGs, this time arranged by color
+- [Bearblog](https://bearblog.dev/) - A privacy-first, no-nonsense, super-fast blogging platform